 6. A drug repackager's permit, not more than $1,000.

-7. A compressed medical gas distributor permit, not more than $200.
+7. A durable medical equipment distributor and compressed medical gas distributor permit, not more than $200.

-8. A durable medical equipment and compressed medical gas supplier permit, not more than $100.
+8. A durable medical equipment supplier and compressed medical gas supplier permit, not more than $100.

 D. If an applicant is found to be satisfactory to the board, the executive director shall issue to the applicant a permit for each pharmacy, manufacturer, wholesaler or other place of business in which drugs are sold, manufactured, compounded, dispensed, stocked, exposed or offered for sale, for which application is made.